 - 1. On the Main tab, expand Local Traffic, and then click Pools. - 2.
 Click the Create button.
 The New Pool screen opens. - 3.
 From the Configuration list, select Advanced. - 4.
-In the Name box, enter a name for your pool.
-In our example, we use orallg-rac-primary-standby pool. - 5.
-In the Health Monitors Available list, select gateway_icmp and then click the Add (<<) button. - 6.
+In the Name box, type a name.
+We use ora11g-rac-primary-standby_pool. - 5.
+In the Health Monitors Available list, select the monitor you created and then click the Add (<<) button.
+In our example, we select ora11g-rac-primary_monitor. - 6.
 From the Action On Service Down list, select Reject. - 7.
 From the Load Balancing Method list, choose your preferred load balancing method (different load balancing methods may yield optimal results for a particular network).
 In our example, we select Least Connections (node). - 8.
-From the Priority Group Activation list, select Less Than.
+From the Priority Group Activation list, select Less Than. - 9.
 In the Available Members box, specify the minimum number of nodes at a particular Priority Level that should be available before the Pool chooses a lower Priority Level.
-In our example, we type a value of 1. - 9.
-In the Address box, specify the IP Address of your first primary RAC node.
-In our example, we type: 10.133.17.31.

-- 10. In the Service Port box, specify the Port of your first primary RAC node.
-In our example, we type 1521. - 11.
+In our example, we type a value of 1. - 10.
+In the New Members Address box, type the IP Address of your first primary RAC node.
+In our example, we type: 10.133.17.31. - 11.
+In the Service Port box, specify the Port of your first primary RAC node.
+In our example, we type 1521. - 12.
 In the Priority box, specify a number to assign as a Priority Level for your primary RAC nodes.
-In our example, we type 100. - 12.
-Click the Add button. - 13.
-Repeat steps 9-12 for each of your primary RAC nodes. - 14.
+In our example, we type 100. - 13.
+Click the Add button.

+- 14. Repeat steps 9-12 for each of your primary RAC nodes. - 15.
 Repeat steps 9-12 for each of your standby RAC nodes, using a lower Priority Level.
-In our example, the standby nodes have a Priority level of 50. - 15.
-Click Finished. - 16.
-Optional: If you are configuring service switching as described in Appendix B: Service Name Switching using iRules, on page 16, repeat this procedure for each database.
+In our example, the standby nodes have a Priority level of 50. - 16.
+Click Finished. - 17.
+Optional: If you are configuring service switching as described in Appendix B: Service Name Switching using iRules on page 10, repeat this procedure for each database.